Austin Hospital is located at:

 The new Austin Health included the Royal Talbot Rehabilitation Centre and the then psychiatric services at Larundel, which were transferred to the Heidelberg Repatriation Hospital in October 1999.
 Renal and respiratory services originally provided by Fairfield Hospital were consolidated with Austin Health in June 1996.

 The Victorian State Government redeveloped the Austin Hospital site, opening the new inpatient facility and the newly co-located Mercy Hospital for Women in May 2005.
 It is the largest hospital redevelopment ever undertaken in Victoria, and one of the largest in Australia.
-Visit the AR/M Project website for details.

-The project has cemented Austin Health’s reputation as one of Australia’s leading teaching, training and research centres with some of the best facilities in the country.
+The project cemented Austin Health’s reputation as one of Australia’s leading teaching, training and research centres with some of the best facilities in the country.

 New mental health facilities will be opened on the Austin Hospital site late in 2006.
 The facilities will include 55 mental health beds as part of an expanded mental health precinct, with 15 adult acute psychiatry beds (High Dependency Unit), nine beds for the Mood and Eating Disorder Unit and six beds for the Mother and Baby Unit.
 These beds will transfer from existing facilities at Heidelberg Repatriation Hospital.